mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

      - As with storage, it is critical to consider the access patterns of your workload, and also to consider if other nondatabase solutions could solve the problem more eﬃciently (such as using a search engine or data warehouse).
    - Network
      - vary based on latency, throughput requirements
-     - AWS oﬀers product features (for example, Enhanced Networking, Amazon EBS-optimized instances, Amazon S3 transfer acceleration, dynamic Amazon CloudFront) to optimize network traﬃc.
+     - AWS offers product features (for example, Enhanced Networking, Amazon EBS-optimized instances, Amazon S3 transfer acceleration, dynamic Amazon CloudFront) to optimize network traﬃc.
-     - AWS also oﬀers networking features (for example, Amazon Route 53 latency routing, Amazon VPC endpoints, and AWS Direct Connect) to reduce network distance or jitter.
+     - AWS also offers networking features (for example, Amazon Route 53 latency routing, Amazon VPC endpoints, and AWS Direct Connect) to reduce network distance or jitter.
 2. Review
 3. Monitoring
    Amazon CloudWatch provides the ability to monitor and send notiﬁcation alarms.
 You can use automation to work around performance issues by triggering actions through Amazon Kinesis, Amazon Simple Queue Service (Amazon SQS), and AWS Lambda.